Tlf/tlf/doc/Manual.md

 ## Bandmap

-From New_Bandmap.txt.
+*Pasted from the original New_Bandmap.txt file; some information may be out of date.*

 One main problem in old TLF versions is the very narrow space for cluster messages (only 8 entries plus some room in scrolling).
 Furthermore the code for looking up the messages was very inefficient and does not allow good filtering of the information we need.

 The new bandmap tries to fix some of the problems.
 The following principles were applied: